Best General Investment Accounts (GIAs) Compared & Reviewed

 Some platforms offer access to a vast range of investments including domestic and international shares, funds, ETFs, and bonds.
 Others, however, only offer access to certain asset classes or products.

 Some investment providers are better than others when it comes to providing customer support.
-Service and support can be important, particularly if you are new to investing.
-You may need help placing a trade.
+Service and support can be important, particularly if you are new to investing, as you may need help placing a trade.

-Hargreaves Lansdown offers clients the most added value as their platform features:
+Hargreaves Lansdown offers you the most added value as their platform features:

 • Market data